iMoonLab/DeepHypergraph/README.md

 Tutorial and Documentation are coming soon!

 ## Examples
-We provide examples in classification, regression, segmentation tasks with hypergraph, for more detail refer to our tutorials.
+We provide examples in classification, regression, segmentation tasks with hypergraph.
+For more details please refer to our tutorials.

 ## Citing THU-SuperMoon
 If you find **THU-SuperMoon** is useful in your research, please consider citing: